-Many of the discarded vacuum cleaners could work just fine if we learnt to treat them correctly.
-Your pocket will thank you and the enviroment will help you!
+Many of the discarded vacuum cleaners could work just fine if we learned to treat them correctly.
+Your pocket will thank you and the environment will help you!

-On this post we're going to take a look at the most commons mistakes that owners make when using their vacuum cleaners.
+In this post, we’re going to take a look at the most common mistakes that owners make when using their vacuum cleaners.

 This could happen either because we don’t like cleaning the dirty bag of our vacuum cleaner, or simply because we don’t realize that the bag is full.